frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/website-theme.md

 ERPNext provides advanced theming capabilities to customize the look and feel of your website and make it match your brand.

-To create a new Website Theme, go to:
+## 1. How to create a Website Theme

-> Website > Setup > Website Theme
+1. Go to **Website > Setup > Website Theme**.
+1. Enter a Theme Name.

-## Configure Theme
+1. Click on Configure Theme and customize your theme.
+1. Click on Save.

-Click on the **Configure Theme** button in the top right and set your theme values.
-Check out the GIF for setting up your Website Theme.
+Check out the GIF on creating a Website Theme.

 ![Website Theme](/docs/assets/img/website/website-theme.gif)
 *Website Theme*

+> **Note:** Make sure you set the Website Theme in Website Settings for the theme to
+> be applied.

+## 2. Features

-## Theme
+### 2.1 Theme

 The Configure Dialog is there for bootstrapping a basic theme.
 However, if you know SCSS and Bootstrap 4 theming you can manually write custom SCSS in the